 Things to consider before accepting a counter offer

 Handing in your notice is rarely a pleasant experience.
 Unless you REALLY hate your job, you’re going to have some areas of regret.
-You’ve accepted your new job, built yourself up to talking to your boss, written your letter.
-You’re good to go.
-Then your boss throws a spanner in the works; they make a counter offer and it becomes a tug of war.
-These are so common now that it shouldn’t be a total surprise but it is, of course, something that you need to consider.
+And once you’ve built up the courage to do it, you just want to get it done, and that’s when the counter offer is made.
+They’re so common now that it shouldn’t be a total surprise but it is, of course, something that you need to consider.

 Ideally you should have thought about this long before it gets to offer stage.
 I’ve talked in previous blogs about this but, before you even begin applying for lots of roles, it is a good idea to think about the type of job you would accept.
 Things to consider include location, responsibilities, company size and sector, salary etc. You should also think about the reasons why you are looking to move on.
 What will a new role need to offer to solve these problems?
 Would a counter offer solve them?
 If all you are looking for is to get a promotion or pay rise from your existing employer then it is much better to just have a chat with your manager.
 They might be able to offer you something without the time and effort (for everyone) of the recruitment process.